bids-apps/mindboggle/README.md

 [![Build Status](https://circleci.com/gh/BIDS-Apps/mindboggle.png?circle-token=:d4d232bd9d9bcf925155774e1b2d24cdc365bd19)](https://circleci.com/gh/BIDS-Apps/mindboggle)

+## Description

+The Mindboggle project's mission is to improve the accuracy, precision, and consistency of automated labeling and shape analysis of human brain image data.
+We promote open science by making all software, data, and documentation freely and openly available.
+For more information on mindboggle, check out the [mindboggle website](http://mindboggle.readthedocs.io/en/latest/#preprocessing)

+## Docker

 This app assumes the freesurfer BIDS-App has been run.
-For more information on mindboggle, see the [mindboggle website](http://mindboggle.readthedocs.io/en/latest/#preprocessing)

 The folder structure of the mindboggle input should look like:
 ```
 bids_dir/
-  sub01/
-    sess-*/
-      anat/
-        T1w.nii.gz

   derivatives/
     freesurfer/
       sub-*/